Welcome to New Student Orientation at SFSC!

-All new students and students returning to SFSC after an absence of one year or more are required to attend Guide to Personal Success (GPS), SFSC’s college-wide student orientation that will help you make a successful transition to the college experience at SFSC.
+All new students, as well as students returning to SFSC after an absence of one year or more, are required to participate in our mandatory college orientation program.
+Orientation is part of a program called Guide to Personal Success (GPS), our college-wide quality initiative designed to help you make a successful transition to the college experience at SFSC.

 The GPS New Student Orientation consists of six informational “waypoints” (reference points) to help you navigate your first year at SFSC.